-The deadline to sign the application in Fenix is Thursday 1st October 2020 at 3pm.
+The signing deadline for applicants in Fenix is Thursday 5th October 2023 at 3pm.

-The Swedish Cancer Society, organization number 802005-3370, 101 55 Stockholm, is the body responsible for the collection and processing of personal data in connection with grant applications.
+The Swedish Cancer Society, organisation number 802005-3370, 101 55 Stockholm, is the body responsible for the collection and processing of personal data in connection with grant applications.

-The Swedish Cancer Society has a digitized grant application system called Fenix.
-Fenix uses BankID and Swedish social security numbers for both identification and signing.
-The application is signed digitally by both the Head of Department and the applicant directly in Fenix.
-Applicants sign the application last, i.e. after the Head of Department has signed.
+The Swedish Cancer Society has a digitised grant application system called Fenix.
+Fenix uses BankID and Swedish social security numbers for both identification and the signing of the application.

-The applicant must have completed a doctoral degree (Swedish or foreign) after 1 July 2017, but before the final application date.
+The applicant must have completed a doctoral degree (Swedish or foreign) after 1 July 2020 (i.e. no more than 3 years ago) but before the application deadline.

 The following exceptions must have taken place after the award of the doctoral degree.
 Complete your request in the application system.